Please read this entire document to avoid having your posts rejected!

 Invite interested colleagues to apply here: https://groups.google.com/d/forum/freetree/join

-POSTING: THE 11‑POINT CHECKLIST — “Measure-Twice-Cut-Once” — Proofread before you hit “send,” and be sure your email:
+POSTING: THE 12‑POINT CHECKLIST — “Measure-Twice-Cut-Once” — Send your post to freetree@googlegroups.com.
+PROOFREAD YOUR POST before you hit “send,” and be sure your email:

 Is written by and for you, not on behalf of a third party.